-Proposition 6 If both the cohesiveness and the stability conditions fail, then the state is weak.
-There is no incentive at all to invest in fiscal capacity and the level of legal capacity investment is lower than with a common interest or redistributive state, all else equal.
+Proposition 6 If both Cohesiveness and Stability conditions fail, the state is weak.
+Then, there is no incentive at all to invest in fiscal capacity and the level of legal-capacity investment is lower than with a common interest or redistributive state, all else equal.